eduvpn/documentation/LOCAL_DNS.md

     local-zone: mask-h2.icloud.com. refuse
 ```

-With these options Unbound listens on all interfaces and the ranges
+With these options Unbound listens on all interfaces and the RFC 1981 and 4193
-`10.0.0.0/8` and `fd00::/8` are white-listed.
-These ranges are the defaults for
+ranges are allowed.
+These ranges are the defaults for deploys done by the
-deploys done by the `deploy_${DIST}.sh` scripts.
+`deploy_${DIST}.sh` scripts.

 Enable Unbound during boot, and (re)start it: